Signals

 GObject signals are registered, connected and emitted.

-functions.
-A default handler is always called on any instance of the
+g_signal_connectfamily functions.
+A default handler is always called on any instance of the class. - Signals are connected to handlers by the macro

 enum {